nsaylan/Clarusway-aws-devops/devops/projects/501-microservices-ci-cd-pipeline/README.md

         dockersamples/visualizer
 ```

-- Create a ansible playbook to join the Docker manager nodes to the Swarm and save it as `pb_join_docker_swarm_managers.yaml` under `ansible/playbooks` folder.
+- Create an ansible playbook to join the Docker manager nodes to the Swarm and save it as `pb_join_docker_swarm_managers.yaml` under `ansible/playbooks` folder.

 ```yaml
 ---